|Mariann Millard||Chair||Term Expires: 2020|

 For more information, email Anne Capra, Conservation Administrator/Planner or call (413) 538-5017 x208.

-On January 10, 2018, Town Meeting voted to move forward on the BWC proposal to create a small neighborhood trail system on the former Toth property now owned by the Town.
+On January 10, 2018, Town Meeting voted to move forward on the BWC proposal to create a small neighborhood trail system on the former Toth property owned by the Town.
 The Leaping Well Trail name is taken from the Leaping Well Brook on the property.
-On October 22, 2018 the Town announced that work on the trail would be beginning shortly.
-Contractors will use the Newton Street entrance for staging and initial access purposes only.
-Once the project is complete, the public entrance will be on Mosier Street.

 South Hadley Social Strollers Group

-The Social Strollers walking group has resumed for the spring.
-The group, which was formed in June 2018, offers experienced leaders to guide participants through the neighborhoods surrounding the Senior Center and beyond.
+The Social Strollers walking group program at the Senior Center offers experienced leaders to guide participants through the neighborhoods surrounding the center and beyond.
 Participants in the free program have walked twice a week, with a goal of increasing a walk time a bit during each session.
 Former Bike-Walk Committee member Huguette Supinski is the primary volunteer leading this group.
-For more information, contact Nancy at the South Hadley Senior Center at (413) 538-5042.
+For more information, call the South Hadley Senior Center at (413) 538-5042.

 South Hadley Complete Streets Prioritization Plan